MasonKozloff/CMSC255/README.md

-These files are code I wrote for my CMSC 255 class.
-It includes labs and projects I did for my 1st year of programming.
+These files are projects I've worked on at VCU.
+Most of them include coding proejcts